kilton/darcyai-sdk/SETUP_WINDOWS.md

 ## Install OpenCV

-Install the OpenCV package for Python with the command `pip install opencv-python`
+Install the OpenCV package for Python with the command `py -m pip install opencv-python`

 ## Install the Pillow library

-Install the Pillow package for Python with the command `pip install Pillow`.
+Install the Pillow package for Python with the command `py -m pip install Pillow`.

 ### Install the Numpy library

-Install the numpy package for Python with the command `pip install numpy`.
+Install the numpy package for Python with the command `py -m pip install numpy`.

 ### Install the Imutils library

-Install the imutils package for Python with the command `pip install imutils`.
+Install the imutils package for Python with the command `py -m pip install imutils`.

 ## Install the DarcyAI library

-Install the Darcy AI library for Python with the command `pip install darcyai`.
+Install the Darcy AI library for Python with the command `py -m pip install darcyai`.

 ## Install Docker for Windows